Justin Franco Lam

 Working Papers

-Abstract: The share of jobless spells that end with recalls, i.e., returning to the previous job, as opposed to finding a new job, is strongly increasing in age.
-The fact is robust to an extensive set of controls and various alternative sample selections, and is confirmed in administrative data.
-Recalls lead to different wage outcomes than exit to new jobs or job to job transitions.
-Throughout the life cycle, wages are barely changed after recalls, and the distribution of wage changes is very concentrated.
-We find that a job-ladder search model with recall options can successfully account for all documented facts.
-The introduction of recall options provides a novel mechanism that reconciles the puzzle of a positive comovement between separation and job finding rate over the life cycle.
-The model highlights that the deterioration of matching efficiency in bad times hurts young workers more than old workers, because the young rely more on the matching function of the labor market to find a new job, whereas the old rely less and get more recalls.
+Abstract: The share of jobless spells that end with recalls, i.e., returning to the previous job, as opposed to finding a new job, is strongly increasing over the life cycle.
+Throughout the life cycle, wage changes associated with recalls are concentrated at zero, different from the wage change behavior of new-job findings or job-to-job transitions.
+We find that the introduction of recall options into a job-ladder search model provides a novel mechanism that reproduces a declining job finding rate over the life cycle.
+The model quantitatively accounts for empirical patterns of life-cycle labor market dynamics.
+Deterioration of aggregate matching efficiency in bad times hurts labor market entrants more than experienced workers, because job-finding prospects of entrants rely more on the matching function of the labor market, whereas experienced workers rely less and get more recalls.